Jack Hodgins

 Jack Hodgins (born October 3, 1938 in Comox Valley, British Columbia) is a Canadian novelist and short story writer.
 Critically acclaimed, among his best received works is Broken Ground (1998), a historical novel set after the First World War, for which he received the Ethel Wilson Fiction Prize and many other accolades.

 Biography

 Jack Hodgins grew up in Merville, a small town in the Comox Valley of British Columbia.
 He left home for Vancouver, where he attended the University of British Columbia, and was encouraged by Earle Birney, graduating with a bachelor's degree in Education.
 Hodgins spent the next 18 years of his career teaching English in Nanaimo, back on Vancouver Island.

 In 1968, his first piece of literary work was accepted by a publication, and the exposure allowed him the chance to expand his work in print.
-With the publication of his first book of short stories, "Spit Delaney's Island" (1976), and his first novel "The Invention of the World" (1977), Hodgins was well on his way to becoming a recognized name in Canadian literature, before taking a position at the University of Victoria in the Creative Writing Department.
+With the publication of his first book of short stories, "Spit Delaney's Island" (1976), and his first novel "The Invention of the World" (1977), Hodgins was well on his way to becoming a recognized name in Canadian literature, before taking a position in the Creative Writing Department at the University of Victoria.